-Have your child stay home from school or daycare until the fever is gone and he has been on an antibiotic for at least 24 hours.
+Have your child stay home from school or day care until the fever is gone and they have been on an antibiotic for at least 24 hours.
 Same for you and the workplace.
 Other tips:

 Strep complications are rare today, thanks to better diagnosis and treatment.
 Yet untreated strep can cause serious diseases, such as:

-- Abscess around the tonsils or behind the throat; an abcess is a collection of pus that can be extremely painful.
+Abscess around the tonsils or behind the throat.
+Called a peritonsillar abscess, it’s a collection of pus that can be extremely painful.